All that Glitters is not Golden

 Joe and Fran Guerino of Frankfort are enjoying their “golden years” while co-owners of Guerino’s Clock Repair, state Route 5, Frankfort.

-The campaign figured many people in that age group were nearing retirement and centered their marketing strategy with the help of to convince newly retirees to move to warmer climes such as Arizona and Florida.
+The campaign figured many people in that age group were nearing retirement and centered their marketing strategy to convince newly retirees to move to warmer climes such as Arizona and Florida.

 The idea was that retirees could enjoy their “golden years” in sunshine and warmth and on the golf course.